SAY70/CAR-CNN-BiRNN/README.md

 ## 🤝 Contributing
 We welcome contributions!
 Feel free to submit pull requests or open issues.

+## 📖 Citation
+@article{yadav2025context,
+  title={Context-Aware Deep Learning Model for Yield Prediction in Potato Using Time-Series UAS Multispectral Data}, author={Yadav, Suraj A and Zhang, Xin and Wijewardane, Nuwan K and Feldman, Max and Qin, Ruijun and Huang, Yanbo and Samiappan, Sathishkumar and Young, Wyatt and Tapia, Francisco G}, journal={IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing}, year={2025}, publisher={IEEE}
+}

 ---
 🌟 **Star this repository** if you find it useful!